lbarrios/practicas-programacion-competitiva/uva/1198-The_Geodetic_Set_Problem/README.md

 to ```is_in_minimum_path``` for at least some pair of nodes inside S.
 Given that the graph is undirected, we can evaluate only the pairs (s1,s2) that satisfies that s1<s2, because _path(s1,s2)=path(s2,s1)_.
-In this case, n is small, so we don't need to worry about making micro-optimizations.
+In this case, n is small, so we don't need to worry about making more optimizations.